 For media inquiries please contact our communications team at events [at] rocunited [dot] org

-It’s time to do more than raise the tipped minimum wage.
+It’s time to do more than raise the subminimum tipped wage.

-Through our ONE FAIR WAGE campaign, we will be advancing campaigns across the country to pass legislation in cities and states that will require the restaurant industry to pay all its employees at least the regular minimum wage.
+Through our ONE FAIR WAGE campaign, we will be advancing campaigns across the country to pass legislation in cities and states that will require the restaurant industry to pay all its employees at least the full minimum wage.

 Due to the lobbying power of the National Restaurant Association and Fortune 500 restaurant corporations, the restaurant industry is one of the only industries that gets away, in 43 states, with not paying the great majority of people who work in restaurants — servers, bussers, hosts, bartenders — at least the minimum wage.

 - Since the restaurant industry does not pay its servers the minimum wage, servers are forced to rely on tips as their wage.
 Their employer gives them as little as $2.13 an hour (the federal tipped minimum wage since 1991), and then takes out taxes.
 This leaves them with $0 paychecks, obviously insufficient to pay rent or put food on the table for their families.

 - Although employers are legally required to “top off” the pay of a person who works for tips if don’t add up to at least the minimum wage, enforcement is so lax and disorganized that wage theft has reached epidemic levels.